ModernBots/selfhost/README.md

     - If you do not have a VPS, [Stuxhost](https://stuxhost.com/), [Vultr](https://www.vultr.com/), and [Linode](https://linode.com) are good options.
     - I do not reccomend Raspberry Pis, but if you have one lying around, it's better than nothing.
     - DO NOT use Repl.it or Heroku.
 They have extremely poor performance, and will probably fail at saving data in the database.
-- You have to have (very minimal) CLI knowledge
+- You have to have (very minimal) CLI and Linux knowledge

 ### Step 1: Installing dependencies
 - Download and install [MongoDB](https://mondodb.com)
 - Download and install [Python 3](https://python.org)
      - If you are running GNU/Linux, there's a very good chance Python is pre-installed, so don't worry about this
-> At this point in time, it's a good idea to open up the terminal!
+> At this point in time, it's a good idea to open up the terminal (and ssh into your VPS if needed)!
 - Clone/download the repo of the bot you want to self host (either [DropBot](https://github.com/modernbots/dropbot), [ModernBot](https://github.com/modernbots/modbot), or [ContentBot](https://github.com/modernbots/contentbot))
      - Many people think this is forking the repo, which isn't.
 DO NOT fork any of the repositories unless you plan on contributing code!
      - To clone the repository with the CLI, type in `git clone https://github.com/modernbots/BOTNAMEHERE` and hit <kbd>Enter</kbd>, replacing `BOTNAMEHERE` with the name of the bot you want to self-host